javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 Recursive `setTimeout` is more flexible method than `setInterval`.
 This way the next call may be scheduled differently, depending on the results of the current one.

-For instance, we need to write a service that each 5 seconds sends a request to server asking for data, but in case the server is overloaded, it should increase the interval to 10, 20, 40 seconds...
+For instance, we need to write a service that every 5 seconds sends a request to server asking for data, but in case the server is overloaded, it should increase the interval to 10, 20, 40 seconds...

 Here's the pseudocode:
 ```js